The Tennessee Department of Agriculture has added a new twist to that national “Got Milk?” branding campaign.

 The commissioner told the audience the state has lost an average of 32 dairies per year since 2008 and lost 67 in the past 16 months.
 He cited global competition and retiring farmers among a variety of reasons for the dwindling numbers.

 He praised lawmakers with Tennessee’s 110th General Assembly for passing legislation creating the labeling process and logo.
 He recognized state Sen. Frank Niceley of Strawberry Plains and state Rep. David Hawk of Greeneville for sponsoring the measure.
 Danny Sutton, the state’s dairy administrator, helped engineer the logo.

-Stan Butt represented the Tennessee Dairy Producers Association, joined by his wife, state Rep. Sheila Butt of Columbia, at the announcement.
+Stan Butt represented the Tennessee Dairy Producers Association at the announcement.